 Barnett also visited Arkansas and Oklahoma and considered Oklahoma State before choosing the Huskers.

-Barnett was born on Aug.
+Jalin was born on Aug.
 19, 1996, and he is the son of Tanisha Barnett.
 He is majoring in psychology and is on track to earn his degree in May of 2019.
 Barnett earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2017.
-He was named to the Brook Berringer and Tom Osborne Citizenship Teams in both 2016 and 2017.
-He has volunteered his time with the Lincoln Marathon, Uplifting Athletes and local hospital visits.
+He is a two-time member of the Brook Berringer and Tom Osborne Citizenship Teams, and has volunteered his time with the Lincoln Marathon, the Nebraska Football Road Race and local hospital visits.